datalad-datasets/ratholeradio-archive/README.md

  - `git grep PHRASE` to e.g. find episodes with your favorite bands or titles you might remember

+ - `git annex get EPISODE_OF_INTEREST.mp3` (or `.ogg`) to fetch the content of the episode

- - Listening to those episodes with some .cue-capable player (e.g., [qmmp](http://qmmp.ylsoftware.com)) which would allow you to navigate around the episode
+ - Listen to those episodes with some player supporting .cue sheets (e.g., [qmmp](http://qmmp.ylsoftware.com)) which would allow you to navigate around the episode

 Disclaimer: There might still be broken and missing entries.
 If you spot some, please file an issue on [github](https://github.com/datalad/ratholeradio-archive/issues).